naoxio/ukuvota/README.md

 !
-Will slowly migrate to Dioxus, for a fast, secure and cross platform apllication
+Will slowly migrate to Dioxus [Ukuvota](https://github.com/naoxio/ukuvota)
 ---

-# Ukuvote
+# Ukuvota
 Quick tool for collaborative score voting to find consensus in a group.

 ## Development Environment